-- ✓ The expectations, forecasts and statements regarding future developments that are contained in this report are based on assumptions and assessments we made when drawing up this report in early March 2023.
+The expectations, forecasts and statements regarding future developments that are contained in this report are based on assumptions and assessments we made when drawing up this report in early March 2024.
 By their nature, forward-looking statements involve uncertainty.
-Various factors could cause actual results and developments to differ from the initial statements. - Recent banking turmoil - The problems of several US banks (a.o.
-SVB) and the spillover effects towards Europe (Credit Suisse) have created very volatile market circumstances, impacting interest rates, equities and spreads. - Currently (21/03/2023) there is no indication that the current banking turmoil changes any of the conclusions made in this SFCR report for KBC Insurance.
+Various factors could cause actual results and developments to differ from the initial statements.